lubchenko05/testTaskStarNavi/README.md

 # testTaskStarNavi

-  ### Object of this task is to create a simple REST API.
-You have to use Django and Django rest framework.
+Object of this task is to create a simple REST API.
+Using Django and Django rest framework.

 ## Social Network